Fire and rescue services

 If you're affected by severe altitude sickness, get to lower ground as soon as possible.

 Health facilities are limited in Addis Ababa and inadequate in rural areas.
+Only private hospitals offer a reasonable standard of basic care.

 Penalties for drug offences are severe.
 They include long jail sentences and heavy fines.